cosmos72/gomacro/fast_interpreter/README.md

 ALPHA.

 The fast intepreter supports:
-* parsing - because it is shared with the original code
+* parsing, including parsing macro-related syntax - shared with the classic interpreter
-* quote and quasiquote - because they are shared with the original code
 * iota and untyped constants
 * binary expressions on untyped constants, booleans, integers, floats, complex numbers, and strings
 * constant, variable and type declarations
+* assignment to variables, i.e. 'variable = constant' and 'variable = expression'
-* incomplete: if and for, except for-range
+* if
+* ~quote

 Everything else is still missing.
 You are welcome to contribute.